gmtmcd/Level-4-Individual-Project/timelog.md

 * *1.5 hours* Added the ability to name a note, added a timestamp for notes, notes are displayed in ascending order now of their date of creation
 * *0.5 hours* Attempted to get buttons to take you between menuview and contentview however this caused errors in the program so i reverted back to what i had :(
-* *1.5 hours* Trying to get the views to be able to change, commiting now incase it goes wrong so i can revert [Goal: 4ish hours on project]
+* *1.5 hours* Trying to get the views to be able to change, commiting now incase it goes wrong so i can revert
+* *0.5 hours* Changing the views works now, however now there are issues with the persistent storage again, presents dummy data to the screen
+[Goal: 4ish hours on project]